dgurnari/covid_19_Oxford_database/README.md

 ## what does the script do

-wb_data_fetcher.py downloads the entire dataset "WDIData.csv" at http://databank.worldbank.org/data/download/WDI_csv.zip
+wb_data_fetcher.py downloads the entire dataset "WDIData.csv" from http://databank.worldbank.org/data/download/WDI_csv.zip
 slice it keeping only the the rows relative to the indicators in <indicators.csv> and for each row keeps only the most recent value and its year. \\

 returns a csv file "wb_out.csv" with the following columns \\